RobotNerd/proze-english-vim/README.md

 ## Sample `.vimrc`

-Here are sample configuration block that can be added to your `.vimrc` file for prose support.
+Here is a sample configuration block that can be added to your `.vimrc` file for prose support.

 ```viml